x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/import-and-export-custom-greetings-announcements-menus-and-prompts-exchange-2013-help.md

 _**Applies to:** Exchange Server 2010 Service Pack 2 (SP2), Exchange Server 2013_

-You can import and export the audio files that you’ve recorded to use on Unified Messaging (UM) dial plans and auto attendants.
-For example, you might want to export and save a copy of an audio file if you’re upgrading from a previous version of Exchange.
+You can import and export the audio files that you've recorded to use on Unified Messaging (UM) dial plans and auto attendants.
+For example, you might want to export and save a copy of an audio file if you're upgrading from a previous version of Exchange.
 Or, you might need to import a copy of a recorded audio prompt before configuring a dial plan or auto attendant.

 The audio files are used for the following purposes:

   - On UM dial plans, audio files are used for customized welcome greetings and informational announcements.
-They’re played when Outlook Voice Access users call in to an Outlook Voice Access number.
+They're played when Outlook Voice Access users call in to an Outlook Voice Access number.

   - On UM auto attendants, audio files are used for customized non-business and business hours greetings, informational announcements, menu prompts, and navigation menus.
-They’re played when callers call in to a UM auto attendant.
+They're played when callers call in to a UM auto attendant.

 The following audio file formats are supported for custom greetings, announcements, menus, and prompts: